Brainz22/useful_notes/Madgraph4ALPs.md

 4. Create a gridpack locally using the `./generate_gridpack.sh llp_gen cards/llp_gen 1nd`.
 See details of this command on the header of the file `generate_gridpack.sh`.
 This `.sh` script is found in `~/ALPs/work/genproductions/bin/MadGraph5_aMCatNLO/`.
 See details of this command on the header of the file `generate_gridpack.sh`.
 It will generate a file like the following: `llp_gen_el8_amd64_gcc10_CMSSW_12_4_8_tarball.tar.xz`.

 5. This is the gridpack we need.
 Now, we need to input this into a cms `fragment.py`:
+   * Move to `CMSSW_12_4_14_patch3`.
+Assuming you are in `ALPs/work`
-   *  Use the fragment in this [link](https://gist.github.com/Brainz22/8538908efe29ab002eb1863be3db0589).
+   * Use the fragment in this [link](https://gist.github.com/Brainz22/8538908efe29ab002eb1863be3db0589) (it already has edits from Sie Xie).
 Only the change the path in line 5 for the file you generated in the previous step.
-   * git-add configuration package
+   * git-add configuration package.
+Do `git cms-addpkg Configuration/Generator`
    * move fragment in that package
    * run cmsDriver command ...